keang/keang.github.io/_posts/2023-08-15-custom-optimistic-lock.markdown

 # Race condition

 A [race condition](https://en.wikipedia.org/wiki/Race_condition) is a scenario that arises when multiple workers try to write to the same row, concurrently.
-When I first learnt of the term, I thought that this is a rare scenario that only the busiest systems, doing high frequency trading or something, that needs to handle that.
+When I first learned of the term, I thought that this is a rare scenario that only the busiest systems, doing high frequency trading or something, that needs to handle that.

 But "concurrently" doesn't mean "the database receive the UPDATE request at the exact same moment in time"; the two workers could be long running transactions, that finished in an unexpected order.
 For example, at work we have an enrichment pipeline which processes incoming events for a model: